 All laptop batteries are built to handle a certain number of charge cycles, usually somewhere around 500 full cycles — and sometimes even more.
-Essentially, a charge cycle equals one full discharge down to zero percent and then a recharge back up to 100 percent.
-A discharge down to 50 percent and then back to 100 percent would equal half a cycle.
+Essentially, a charge cycle equals one full discharge down to 0% and then a recharge back up to 100%.
+A discharge down to 50% and then back to 100% would equal half a cycle.
 Over time, each charge cycle decreases a battery’s capacity from its design specifications, meaning that the fewer times you drain it, the longer the battery lasts — all other things being equal.

-And so, where do you start?
-You can begin by visiting the power settings corner of your laptop and learning how your battery works, and what battery settings to enable.
+So, where do you start?
+You can begin by visiting the power settings corner of your laptop and learning how your battery works and what battery settings to enable.
 Also, pay attention to hibernation modes.
 Ideally, you want your laptop to enter into hibernation before the battery is totally drained — as well as during downtime when you won’t be using the laptop for a while.

 To save even more power, take a tour of your apps and quit any that are running in the background and steadily eating into your battery life.
 On Windows 10, for example, we suggest you search for and enable the Battery Saver.
 This mode will automatically turn on when your laptop reaches around 20% battery life (more down below on why this is particularly important).
 This will automatically block background apps, keep your features like Calendar from syncing or pushing notifications, lower screen brightness, and other various changes that will conserve your battery so you can get to an outlet ASAP.